 The library is conveniently located near many public transit stations, including the Copley station of the Green Line, the Back Bay station of the Orange Line and Commuter Rail, and bus lines 9, 10, 55, 39, 504, 57, 553, and 501.
 Use the MBTA Trip Planner for more information on traveling by transit.

-Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street, and along the west side of the Johnson Building on Exeter Street.
+Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street near the McKim Building, and along the west side of the Boylston Street Building on Exeter Street.
 A Bluebikes station is located on the corner of Dartmouth Street and Boylston Street.

 Limited street parking is available in the Back Bay neighborhood.
 Nearby hotels and shopping centers in Copley Square also offer paid garage parking.